Stefan Staschen

 Senior Financial Sector Specialist

-Based in Berlin, Stefan Staschen leads the Digital Financial Services Regulation and Supervision project.
+Based in Berlin, Stefan Staschen led CGAP's Digital Financial Services Regulation and Supervision project.
 He has more than 20 years of experience working on financial inclusion, focusing on policy and regulatory issues in microfinance and digital financial services.
 He has worked with numerous regulators and supervisors primarily in Sub-Saharan Africa and South Asia, but also in Central and Eastern Europe, Southeast Asia, and Arab countries.

-Before joining CGAP as a staff in 2016, Stefan worked for 15 years as an independent consultant on inclusive financial policy and lived for several years each in the United Kingdom, Kenya, and Turkey.
+Before joining CGAP in 2016, Stefan worked for 15 years as an independent consultant on inclusive financial policy and lived for several years each in the United Kingdom, Kenya, and Turkey.

 Stefan has a Doctorate degree from the London School of Economics and a Master’s degree in Economics from the Free University of Berlin.